ThomasSwisher/student-workbook/src/reflections/wk1/day2.md

-# Day 2 Daily Journal
+# Day 2 Review of HTML/CSS
 Read Building Blocks Of Web Development > CSS and answer the following questions

 ## Daily Journal